To: Economics Majors, Joint Majors, and Concentrators

 From: Susan Elmes, Economics Department DUS

 This memo is addressed to all students who have declared a major, joint major, or concentration in economics to help you plan your academic program.
-Please take a few minutes to read through the information below and be sure to check the department’s Web site for any last minute changes.
+Please take a few minutes to read through the information below.

-Each semester the department sends out a newsletter highlighting the interests and accomplishments of the faculty and the students of the department.
+Each semester the department newsletter highlights the interests and accomplishments of the faculty and the students of the department.
 You can find a link to the newsletter on the homepage of the department’s website.

 Graduate student advisors will hold office hours each week and respond to student emails to provide timely answers to the most common questions that students have regarding the major.
-The graduate student advisors will be able to discuss major requirements, scheduling and course selection as well as review your checklists and discuss your progress in the major.
-Other than transfer credit or study abroad questions (see below), students should direct all questions and concerns about their major to the graduate student advisors.
-The graduate student advisors in most cases will be able to answer student questions directly.
-In a few cases, they may decide to refer you to someone else in the department (such as myself) or in your school for further information.
-You may email them at email@example.com.
-Office hours will be posted on the Advisors page of the departmental website in the week prior to the beginning of the semester.
+The graduate student advisors will be able to discuss major requirements, scheduling and course selection, as well as review your checklists and discuss your progress in the major.
+Other than transfer credit or study abroad questions, students should direct all questions and concerns about their major to the graduate student advisors.
+The graduate student advisors will be able to answer nearly all of your questions.
+In a few cases, they may refer you to someone else in the department or in your school.
+You may email them at firstname.lastname@example.org.
+Office hours will be posted on the Advisors' page of the department website in the week prior to the beginning of the semester.

 Students may request a personal faculty advisor to discuss academic or career goals.
 Faculty advisors will not discuss major requirements (that is the role of the graduate student advisors).
 Faculty advisors will discuss course selection to meet intellectual goals and interests, as well as career or research options.
 If you plan on attending a PhD program in economics or pursuing economics research after graduation, then it is recommended that you request a faculty advisor.
-There is a form at the end of the summer mailing and available on the Advisors page of the website to request a faculty advisor.
+There is a form on the Advisors' page of the website to request a faculty advisor.
 Fill out the form and leave it in my mailbox on the 10th floor of IAB in the main office of the department.
 We will try to match you with a faculty member that shares your academic interests.

-For the most up to date information on class offerings (including registration numbers, days, times and classrooms) you should always check the Registrar’s Directory of Classes website.
-In most cases the economics department sets the course registration cap equal to the room capacity.
-Because of the shortage of classroom space, it is generally not possible to move classes to larger rooms.
+For the most up to date information on class offerings (including registration numbers, days, times and classrooms) you should check the Registrar’s Directory of Classes website.
+In most cases, the economics department sets the course registration cap equal to the room capacity.
+Because of the shortage of class room space it is generally not possible to move classes to larger rooms.
 Hence, when class registration reaches the cap number, you cannot be added to the class roster by the department or the faculty member.
 In this instance you must wait until the registration falls below the cap before you can register.